cmss13-devs/cmss13/.github/CONTRIBUTING.md

 Regarding sprites & sounds, you must credit the artist and possibly the codebase.

+## Things you can work on
+The following list is non-exhaustive, but should give you a good idea of what the dev team would like to see in Pull Requests.

+### Spriting

+- Replacements of legacy Bay12 sprites
+- Strain specific designs for Aliens for ones that lack them
+- Alternative Alien sprite sets
+- Icon sheet sorting styled after firearms sheets
+- New cosmetic loadout items, such as additional helmet garb
+- Custom tilesets for maps that don’t have them
+- Map specific props and details
+- Map specific Colonist uniforms and equipment
+- Additional HUD styles
+- Bug fixes and inconsistency fixes

+### Mapping
+- Nightmare inserts
+- Object placement quality of life improvements (such as widening hallways and combat lanes cluttered with props)
+- Extra map detailing (so long as it doesn’t negatively impact performance)
+- Removal of dead-ends or gameplay dead-space on existing maps
+- New maps*
+- Bug fixes and inconsistency fixes

+**A note on new maps.**
+Entirely new maps are generally considered to be stepping stones into the Development team’s mapping dept. proper.
+However, making a new map is a months long process that requires dedication and constant communication and oversight from mappers on the Maintainer team.
+Mapping, like spriting and coding is an acquired skill, and it is highly likely your first map is going to suck.
+Maps are fluid entities that are never absolutely complete, don’t wed yourself to your initial layout, always be prepared to remap half the project when going in.

+### Coding
+- Quality of life improvements that don’t impact gameplay, but improve it
+- Latency optimizations and improvements
+- Backend system refactors that improve server stability or performance
+- Minor features that don’t impact the overall round loop
+- Anything on the public task-board
+- New Alien strains
+- New Marine and Alien tech options
+- Bay12 legacy feature removal (such as wizard backend, laser eyes, etc)
+- Map specific survivor loadouts
+- Bug fixes and inconsistency fixes

+## What we don't want
+The following list is non-exhaustive, but should give you a good idea of what the dev team don't want to see in Pull Requests.

+### Spriting
+- Resprites of recently updated content, such as uniforms, guns, marine armor
+- Donor item adjustments or changes
+- Joke sprites
+- Tacticool equipment and gear.
+We’re retro-future (or cassette punk if you will).

+### Mapping
+- Nightmare inserts with ridiculous loot or ones that are out of place (don’t put snow on LV, for example)
+- Additional detailing that degrades arena space or hinders gameplay in any sort of way

+### Coding
+- Only direct changes to balance numbers on an PR (damage, recoil, health, armor, movespeed, etc), with nothing else to add to the game (without prior approval)
+- No additional species or races, even Arcturians

+Remember that the following lists are not exhaustive.
+And you can freely contribute an PR with content that can be shuffled into the “What we don’t want” category, and still get it merged.
+It is just unlikely without prior talk/approval from a maintainer.

 ## Banned content
 Do not add any of the following in a Pull Request or risk getting the PR closed:
+* Any content that adds a specific character played by or reference to a single player, contributor, staff member, or maintainer.
+For example, a PR that adds a blue crab named after a staff member’s username is not permitted, as it directly references a specific individual.
 * Code which violates GitHub's [terms of service](https://github.com/site/terms).